noemibalazs/CarsReloaded/README.md

 Design and implement an application following the next steps:

 1. Fetching cars from an API and displaying in a list;
-2. Showing the cars on the Google map;
+2. Showing the cars on the Google Maps;
-3. Filters cars by platenumber;
+3. Filters cars by plate number;
 4. Filters cars by battery percentage;
 5. Sorts cars based on your position.